Rachelwwwwb/Cpp-Projects/hw2/README.md

 Besides, I learned more about the make file and test code in this homework assignment.
 Some day when I have to write them myself, I can refer to them again.

+P.S.
+I submit one more file called recursion.jpg to show detailed explanation of the problem 4.
+Please check that.